 U. S. Congress.
 (1979).
 The Assassination of Representative Leo J. Ryan and the Jonestown, Guyana Tragedy.
 Washington, D.C.: U. S. Government Printing Office.

 Weightman, J. M. (1983).
-Making Sense Of Jonestown Suicides: A Sociological History Of Peoples Temple.
+Making Sense of the Jonestown Suicides: A Sociological History of Peoples Temple.
 Lewiston, NY: Edwin Mellen Press.

 Zimbardo, P. G. (1969).
 The Cognitive Control Of Motivation.
 Glenview, IL: Scott, Foresman.

 Zimbardo, P. G. (1970).
 “The human choice: Individuation, reason, and order versus deindividuation, impulse, and chaos.”
 In W. J. Arnold & D. Levine (Eds.), 1969 Nebraska Symposium on Motivation (Vol. 27, pp. 237-307).
 Lincoln, NE: University of Nebraska Press.